mujtaba1747/git-autocommit/README.md

 For any queries feel free reach out : mujtaba1747@gmail.com

 ## One small Caveat
-You can't upload files whose induvidual size is larger than 50 MB.
+You can't upload files whose individual size is larger than 50 MB.
-You can upload as many files as needed with smaller induvidual size.
+You can upload as many files as needed with smaller individual size.
 For larger files, https://git-lfs.github.com/ is recommended